JDarke/MERN/README.md

 It would obviously be preferable to have written tests for the components and api service, had time permitted.
 I'd also have liked to refine the error handling, get it production-ready for deployment (move some of the config variables to the .env, run builds, write production instructions, etc.), and there are a couple of magic numbers in the CSS for the form that I'm not happy about.

+The form fields currently only have type-checking as basic protection, but next steps should include proper sanitizing to protect against malicious attack entry to the db when submitting data.

 For improved user experience, the design should be made fully responsive.
 The table format is of course not ideal for a narrow screen, so an alternative mobile-first design would be required, perhaps displaying the entries in a series of vertically stacked detail cards.
+The form fields should also highlight any invalid text entries.